ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

 Framework Details
 =================

-The Lewis framework is built around a cycle-based core which drives the device simulation, including an optional StateMachine, and shared protocol adapters that separate the communication layer from the simulated device.
+The Lewis framework is built around a cycle-driven core which drives the device simulation, including an optional StateMachine, and shared protocol adapters that separate the communication layer from the simulated device.